orangepole/Google-Drive-2-Photos/README.md

-# Google-Drive-2-Photos
+# Google-Drive-2-Photos using Openshift
-A python script to Direct Transfer photos from Google drive -> Google photos
+A python script to Directly Transfer photos from Google drive -> Google photos Using Openshift

                          *(
                          *(((